avasquez9999/Predicting-Student-Performance/README.md

 # Predicting-Student-Performance
-#Applied numerous machine learning models to predict student performance.
+#Applied numerous machine learning models to predict student performance and evaluated their performance based on error measures such as RMSE, MSE, MAPE, MAE, and quality of the model

 #Applying Machine Learning Models to Predict Student Performance
 **Understanding the Problem**